BYossarian/just-this-once/README.md

 }
 ```

-`encoding` - this is the encoding used to encode the secret into a string
+`encoding` - this is the encoding used to decode the secret (if passing the secret as a Buffer, this will be ignored)

 `codeLength` - this is the length of the passcode